Excessive Spending Increases

 The article makes the point that school board claims of "poverty" need to be closely examined.
 Schools budgets increase unreasonably each year, and school boards believe those increases are pefectly acceptable.

-If the link doesn't work, the full text
+If the link doesn't work, the full text can be found here:

 School boards propose unreasonable spending increases, then lambaste the legislature for not funding them.
 But it’d be nearly impossible for the state to provide the level of funding schools claim they need.
 Taxpayers must examine these claims, and expect school boards to address the spending problems that only they can solve.